Research: Projects & Publications

 Research Publications

-Laiti, J., & Burke, J. (forthcoming).
-Mindful Digital Engagement: Leveraging Everyday Technology to Enhance Youth Resilience.
-In G. Arslan & M. Yildirim (eds), Growing up resilient: Ways to build resilience in youth for tough times.
-Springer Publishing.
+Laiti, J., & Burke, J. (2026).
+Mindful digital engagement: Leveraging everyday technology to enhance youth resilience.
+In A. Gokmen et al. (Eds.), Growing up resilient: Ways to build resilience in youth for tough times (pp. 55–73).
+Springer Nature Switzerland.

 2025